Effiong Blessing U.

 Somshubhra Roy, Chiung-Yi Tseng, Maisha Thasin, Danyang Zhang, Blessing Effiong

-Danyang Zhang, Chiung-Yi Tseng, Maisha Thasin, Blessing Effiong, Somshubhra Roy
+Chiung-Yi Tseng, Blessing Effiong, Somshubhra Roy, Danyang Zhang

 Women in Machine Learning Workshop @ NeurIPS 2025